distancify/handbook/development/process/project-roles.md

 If each sprint was a battlefield, the Captain is the person that leads the team to victory.
 The Captain points out the direction and priorities in the sprint and is therefor the most critical component in [Sprint Planning](sprint-cycle.md#sprint-planning).
 The person acting as a Captain should be the natural leader of the team, and is often but not always the most senior person.

 As a Captain, you must be able to take a step back from front line in order to lead your whole team.
 It's a balancing act.
 Not too far ahead, doing all the development yourself.
 Not too far back, only reviewing code and managing process and plans.
 The Captain needs to be in the middle, applying effort where it is most needed.
 Such as helping junior developers or focusing on the most critical or difficult problems.

+In the event that the Captain is not available, for example in the case of sick leave, the team must assign a new temporary Captain until the regular one is back.

 ## Member